IBM/zDLC/README.md

 # Overview <a id="overview"></a>

-The IBM Z Deep Learning Compiler uses [ONNX-MLIR](http://onnx.ai/onnx-mlir/) to compile .onnx deep learning AI models into shared libaries.
-The shared libaries can then be integrated into C, C++, Java, or Python applications.
+The IBM Z Deep Learning Compiler uses [ONNX-MLIR](http://onnx.ai/onnx-mlir/) to compile .onnx deep learning AI models into shared libraries.
+The shared libraries can then be integrated into C, C++, Java, or Python applications.

 The compiled models take advantage of IBM zSystems technologies including SIMD